diwako/diwako_cbrn/README.md

 Array of strings, warning: CaSeSeNsItiVe!\
 Array of backpacks which are to be considered oxygen tanks.\
-Default: Array containing only the self-contained oxygen tank
+Default: Array containing self-contained oxygen tank and combination respirator unit
+\[note: combination unit added by this fork]

 ### cbrn_suits